Why Tech Support is Crucial to the Overall User Experience

 No one wants to spend time browsing your website for a link to tech support.

-Be where your customers are and make it easy for them to contact you.
+To prevent this, be where your customers are and make it easy for them to contact you.

 Quickly solving user support issues and making tech support highly accessible for your customers is a sure-fire way to keep them happy and retain them long term.